FixColorsTeam/FixColorsTeam/README.md

 <img width="640" height="394" alt="100" src="https://github.com/user-attachments/assets/e49c59b2-3ac8-436d-9ae5-7491fdead5ab" />

-Development Workspace
+# Development Workspace

-This is a shared GitHub account maintained by two developers.
-We use it to build and publish small-scale software projects, utilities, and experimental tools.
+This repository is a shared GitHub workspace maintained by two developers.
+It is dedicated to the design, development, and publication of small-scale software projects, utilities, and experimental tools.

-About
+# Overview

-We focus on creating lightweight, practical applications while continuously improving our skills through hands-on development.
-This repository serves as a workspace for testing ideas, exploring technologies, and delivering concise solutions.
+The primary purpose of this repository is to serve as a structured environment for building practical applications while continuously improving technical skills through hands-on development.
+It also functions as a portfolio of completed work and a platform for experimenting with new ideas and technologies.

-Scope of Work
+# Scope of Work

-Our projects typically include:
+The repository includes, but is not limited to:

-Small applications and scripts
+Small applications and standalone scripts
-Developer tools and utilities
+Developer tools and productivity utilities Proof-of-concept implementations
-Proof-of-concept implementations
-Experimental or exploratory projects
+Experimental and exploratory projects
-Technology Stack
+# Technology Stack

-We work with a variety of technologies depending on the project requirements, including:
+Technologies are selected based on project requirements.
+Commonly used tools and languages include:

 Python
 JavaScript / TypeScript
 Web technologies (HTML, CSS)
-Development Approach
+# Development Approach

-Emphasis on simplicity and clarity
+Our workflow is guided by the following principles:

-Preference for practical and maintainable solutions Iterative development and experimentation Collaborative and independent work depending on the project Objectives
+Focus on simplicity, clarity, and maintainability Preference for practical, efficient solutions over unnecessary complexity Iterative development with continuous refinement Combination of collaborative and independent work
-Build consistently and refine our skills
+# Objectives
-Maintain a portfolio of completed and functional projects Explore new tools, frameworks, and approaches Contributions & Feedback
+Consistently develop and deliver functional software Build and maintain a structured portfolio of projects Explore and evaluate new tools, frameworks, and methodologies Strengthen problem-solving and engineering skills through practice

-Feedback, suggestions, and discussions are welcome.
-Please feel free to open an issue if you would like to contribute or share ideas.
+# Contacts
+Fix Orange — Discord: kavasigmawellwellwell
+Fix Red — Discord: fix_red_akkaunt7